RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Adding Data Files**

-The demonstration application includes a number of data files used.
-To see how you can edit data files, you only need to look at one of these files, so you do not need to add a folder for it to the project.
+The demonstration application includes a number of data files.
+To see how you can edit data files, you can only look at one of these files, so there is no need to create a folder for it in the project.
 To add the data file to your project:

 1. In the Application Explorer view, right-click the Bankdemo project and click **New** \> **File** \> **Other File**.
 2. Click **Advanced** and select **Link to file in the file system**.